mikebway/k8s-istio-poc/docs/svc-login.md

 The `\logout` path destroys the session cookie if it is present.

+## `NodePrt` vs `ClusterIP` service type

+The [`service.yaml`](../login/service.yaml) file defines the type of this service as being `NodePort`, allowing the service to be accessed from outside the cluster.
+This has been done solely to allow the service to be accessed and tested before configuring Istio and/or to allow confirmation that the service is running correctrly if there are problems with the Istion ingress configuration.

+In the real world (which this proof-of-concept project is clearly not), the service type would normally be unspecified and so default to `ClusterIP` or be explicitly declared as `ClusterIP`.

 ## Prerequisites

 Building and deploying the `login` service assumes that you have already completed [installation and basic configuration](Install.md)